-Under our time charters, we are responsible for the technical management of the majority of our ships (the Solaris is managed by Shell).
+Under our time charters, we are responsible for the technical management of the majority of our ships.
 Technical management includes the engagement and provision of qualified crews, employment of armed guards for transport in certain high-risk areas, maintaining the ship, arranging supply of stores and equipment, cleaning and painting and ensuring compliance with applicable regulations, including licensing and certification requirements, as well as for dry-docking expenses.
-We provide these management services through technical management agreements with GasLog LNG Services, a wholly-owned subsidiary of GasLog.
+We provide these management services through technical management agreements with GasLog LNG Services, a wholly owned subsidiary of GasLog.
 See "Item 7.
 Major Unitholders and Related Party Transactions-B. Related Party Transactions-Ship Management Agreements".